awsxdr/func/README.md

 ```

 Note here that the call to `Fail` requires the result types to be passed.
 This is because the types can't be inferred.

+Also note that `OnError` requires both the error type and the result value type to be given.
+However, this isn't required when capturing all errors.